 The Greater Charitable Foundation’s support has enabled HMRI to open the clinical trial internationally to over 400 participants.
-The results from this will directly benefit the recovery of stroke victims.
+The results from this will directly benefit the recovery of stroke survivors.

 Supporting HMRI’s medical research to improve lives